Wes Allen: ERIC

 Allen vowed that, if elected, his first act as secretary of state would be to withdraw Alabama from membership in the Electronic Registration Information Center, also known as ERIC.
 Allen asserted that the $25,000 membership fee was a waste of taxpayer dollars and contended that Alabamians would not agree to their information being used by ERIC to maintain accurate voter rolls.
 Allen also had concerns over the fact that the seed money used to start ERIC was connected to organizations funded by George Soros.

 A week after his victory in the 2022 Alabama Secretary of State general election, Allen sent a letter to the Electronic Registration Information Center informing the organization that Alabama would withdraw from participating in the program immediately upon his inauguration on January 16, 2023.
 Alabama's withdrawal from ERIC became official on that day, following Allen's inauguration as Allen signed a letter to ERIC notifying them of his withdrawal minutes after being sworn in.

 Second Amendment

 Wes Allen is a vocal supporter of the 2nd amendment.
 Allen voted for and co-sponsored Alabama's constitutional carry legislation which was signed into law in 2022.

 Transgender policies

 Allen sponsored the Alabama Vulnerable Child Protection Act, which prohibits doctors from administering puberty blockers to children in Alabama for the purpose of changing their sex.
 It also bans sex change surgeries from being performed on minors in the state.
-The bill was passed and signed into law by Alabama's governor in 2022.
+The bill was passed and signed into law by Governor Kay Ivey in 2022.